 We may update these Terms and Conditions at any time and without notice.
 Unless stated otherwise, changes will be effective when they are posted on our website at http://www.tandigmhealth.com.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 We understand that your health information is personal, and we are committed to protecting your privacy.
 We use and disclose health information about you for treatment, to obtain payment for treatment, for administrative purposes, to evaluate the quality of care that you receive, and for other purposes permitted by the Health Insurance Portability and Accountability Act or 1996 (HIPAA).
-We are required by law to maintain the privacy of your health information, to provide you a notice of our legal duties and privacy practices with respect to that information, and to provide you with notice of a breach of your unsecured protected health information.

 For purposes of this Notice, Tandigm Care Solutions and the pronouns “we,” “us” and “our” refer to all of the facilities operated, managed or affiliated with Tandigm Care Solutions in the state of Pennsylvania.
 This Notice applies to all records about your care that are created, and/or maintained by us.
 This Notice also applies to the physicians, licensed professionals, and employees of Tandigm Care Solutions.
 We reserve the right to change our privacy practices, as reflected in this Notice, to revise this Notice, and to make the new provisions effective for all protected health information we maintain.
 Revised Notices will be available on our website, or upon your request.

 How Tandigm Care Solutions May Use or Disclose Your Protected Health Information (PHI): Uses and Disclosures of Your Protected Health Information that Do Not Require an Authorization